Service Specific Access Control (SSAC)

-Under disaster or emergency events, the flood of simultaneous voice call requests is usually the main cause for network congestion.
-Hence, a limiting mechanism is required to differentiate between bandwidth consuming real-time services and bandwidth-efficient data service.
+Under disaster or emergency events, the flood of simultaneous voice call requests is usually the main cause of network congestion.
+Hence, a limiting mechanism is required to differentiate between bandwidth-consuming real-time services and bandwidth-efficient data services.

 In contrast, since LTE only has a PS domain, DSAC (Domain Specific Access Control) is not applicable.
 Nevertheless, the same requirements for priority calls and means for providing contact in case of disaster still apply to LTE.
 Therefore, means of access control depending on the service is required within the PS domain.
 For this reason, Release 9 introduces a function called Service Specific Access Control (SSAC) allowing IMS voice and video phone calls to be controlled separately from other traffic.

 SSAC shall provide mechanisms to minimize service availability degradation (i.e. radio resource shortage) due to the mass simultaneous mobile originating session requests and maximize the availability of the wireless access resources for non-barred services.